What’s on?

 Photo by Ottavia Catenacci

-Throughout 2025 a group of facilitators and pedagogues working in and with KOMMA have been on exchange with organisations across Europe.
-They have been learning, sharing and enhancing their skills working with non-professionals, marginalised groups in relation to immigration as well as persons with disabilities.
+Greetings from La Bolina, where a group of facilitators and pedagogues working in and with KOMMA have been on exchange.
+They have been learning, sharing and enhancing their skills working with non-professionals, marginalised groups in relation to immigratio.
 The photo is taken during their visit of La Bolina in Pinos Del Valle, Spain, where they followed the project “The Art of Moving Forward: Migrant Empowerment – Creative Tools for Community Building and Advocating Labour Rights” by organisations La Bolina (Spain), Theatre Pedagogues (Poland) and Lesvos Solidarity (Greece).
+Read more about it here.

 Supported by